BrunoArrostini/counter/README.md

 A the bottom of the page there's a Refresh button that allows to reset the output to 0.

-I decided to put a little detail in order to surprise the user, when you reach 50 value the empty star get fullfilled.
+I decided to put a little detail in order to surprise the user, when you reach 50 value the empty star get fulfilled.

 **Just try!**